|

 those that want to stay in 1850s style, there are two hotels in Columbia

 dating from the original times.
-The City Hotel and the Fallon
+The City Hotel and

-House Hotel are both operated by Forever Resorts with a gourmet restaurant
+House Hotel are both operated by Forever Resorts with a gourmet

-Hotel where local plays are performed.
+to the Fallon Hotel where local plays are performed.

 The hotels offer a Couples Getaway romantic package including lodging,